 My major is like a sword I've grown really attached to but that sword over there that is practically the same sword looks a little better - maybe it's a little longer and more shiny.
 Wouldn't that look better on my degree?
 However I consult the great Undergraduate Calendar once again and deem that it cannot be so.
-Fate and poor choices in second year have bound us together - not even an override can part us.
-Unless I want to spend another year at the University, to which I say a hearty, "FUCK NO!"
+Fate and poor choices in second year have bound us together - not work between the two of you, and if you form a chain of alliances, some people essentially become "back ups" in case the front defence is eliminated.